Agni Varsha: Plot

 Upon reaching home, on being accused of adultery by Raibhya, Vishakha enraged tells him that she was with Yavakri.
-An enraged Raibhya summons a dark force, Brahma Rakshas (Prabhu Deva) to kill Yavakri.
+An enraged Raibhya summons a dark force, Brahma Rakshas to kill Yavakri.

 He also declares that Yavakri can save himself if he enters the ashram of his father, this shall declare him as a coward.
 Yavakri, wanting to prove his strength waits for the demon to arrive.
 Vishakha warns him and tells him to flee to his father's ashram, which would allow both him and Raibhya to live; otherwise, if Yavakri defeats the Brahma Rakshas, Raibhya would have to immolate himself.
 But Yavakri refuses to be defensive and a dispute of distrust erupts between Yavakri and Vishakha, leading to an act of defiance by Vishakha.
 The demon slays Yavakri as he now runs to seek refuge in his father's ashram.
 Vishakha pleads Aravasu to cremate him; this delays his appointment with Nittilai's father and her village elders, and, as a result, she is forced to marry a fellow tribesman.

 Parvasu sneaks in the night to meet Vishakha.
 Vishakha confesses everything and begs him to kill her, but Paravasu raises the arrow and shoots at his father.
 On his way back to yajna site, he is met by the demon, who calls him brother and as a cursed soul seeks salvation at his hands, but Paravasu rudely ignores him.
 The next day when Aravasu comes to the yajna site after cremating his father Paravasu blames Aravasu for the slaying and has him badly beaten up.
 When Nittilai hears of this, she comes to the rescue of Aravasu and finds that she is being hunted by her husband and her brother, who will kill her on sight for dishonoring the tribe's customs.

-Sutradhar(Raghuvir Yadav) arranges an act to entertain the Devas and chooses Aravasu an important role.
+Sutradhar arranges an act to entertain the Devas and chooses Aravasu an important role.
 During the act, under the influence of bhang, Aravasu goes berserk, destroying the havan and throwing the offerings to the starved locals.
 Nittilai, in an attempt to stop Aravasu, exposes herself and is killed by her husband; Paravasu admits failure, confessing to murdered his father and cremates himself in the yajna's pyre.
 Finally appeased, Devraj Indra appears, and Aravasu is allowed a wish of his choice.
 Brahma Rakshas comes and begs him to set his soul free while Aravasu himself wants Nittilai back to live.
 Indra tells him that to bring back Nittilai he will have to turn the time back and to set the demon's soul free he will have to turn the time wheel forward.
 Aravasu, with teary eyes, asks Indra to set the Demon's soul free, which is followed by rain.

 Cast

 Soundtrack

-Music composed by Sandesh Shandilya.
-Lyrics written by Javed Akhtar.
-Music released on Universal Music India.
+The music is composed by Sandesh Shandilya.
+The lyrics are written by Javed Akhtar.
+The music is released on Universal Music India.